ethersphere/bee-docs/docs/learn/glossary.md

 xDai is [DAI](https://developer.makerdao.com/dai/1/) [bridged](#bridged-tokens) to the [Gnosis Chain](https://www.gnosis.io) using [xDai Bridge](https://bridge.gnosischain.com/).
 It is also the native token of the Gnosis Chain, i.e. transaction fees are paid in xDai.

-## Goerli
+## Sepolia

-Goerli is an Ethereum testnet.
+Sepolia is an Ethereum testnet.
 It is an environment where smart contracts can be developed and tested without spending cryptocurrency with real value, and without putting valuable assets at risk.
-Tokens on Goerli are often prefixed with a lower-case 'g', example: 'gBZZ' and 'gETH,' and because this is a test network carry no monetary value.
+Tokens on Sepolia are often prefixed with a lower-case 's', example: 'sBZZ' and because this is a test network carry no monetary value.
 It is an environment where Bee smart contracts can be tested and interacted with without any risk of monetary loss.

 ## Faucet

 A cryptocurrency faucet supplies small amounts of cryptocurrency to requestors (typically for testing purposes).

-It supplies small amounts of gBZZ and gETH for anyone who submits a request at the [Swarm Discord](https://discord.gg/wdghaQsGq5) server by using the `/faucet` command in the #develop-on-swarm channel.
+It supplies small amounts of sBZZ and Sepolia ETH for anyone who submits a request at the [Swarm Discord](https://discord.gg/wdghaQsGq5) server by using the `/faucet` command in the #develop-on-swarm channel.